kafkasl/contextualLSTM/README.md

 This repo's goal is to implement de Contextual LSTM model for word prediction as described by [Ghosh, S., Vinyals, O., Strope, B., Roy, S., Dean, T., & Heck, L. (n.d.).
 Contextual LSTM (CLSTM) models for Large scale NLP tasks. https://doi.org/10.1145/12351]

+**Notes**: there are scripts to run the pipelines.
+However, the project needs a bit of cleanup.
+If anyone is interested in using it please write to me or open an issue and I'll fix/help with any error you have.

 ## Data preprocessing and embeddings